Automation-Spirit-Alliance/test-web-developer/front-end/README.md

 Note: you can use any library for tests creation

 ## Task 3

+Make a visualization for tasks 1 and 2:
 1) input field - entering a value for the “calculator”.
 2) output field - the result of unit tests
 3) button - run tests